dellytools/delly/README.md

 License
 -------
-Delly is distributed under the GPLv3.
+Delly is distributed under the BSD 3-Clause license.
 Consult the accompanying [LICENSE](https://github.com/dellytools/delly/blob/master/LICENSE) file for more details.